nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 We plan to update the sorting such that it sorts by alphabetical order instead.

-### 6. Better parameter mapping
+### 6. Better Parameter Mapping

 Currently, the behaviour for handling extraneous parameters is unclear and inconsistent.

 #### Enhancement

-We plan to improve the parameter matching such that warnings will be given to the user.
+We plan to make the behaviour more consistent and improve the parameter matching such that warnings will be given to the user.